A Word About our Drones

 • DO NOT REMOVE ATTENDANT BEES FROM CAGES

-• NOTE: in a 10 frame box it may be necessary to remove an outside frame then widen the gap between 2 center frames to be able to insert the wooden California cage below the top bars.
+• Wedge the queen cage, snugly between 2 frames in the center of the brood nest, candy plug UP, taking care to leave the screen accessible to the bees.
+NOTE: in a 10-frame box it may be necessary to remove an outside frame then widen the gap between 2 center frames to be able to insert the wooden Koehnan cage below the top bars.

 • Remove one or two outer food frames & set aside.
-Vigorously shake bees off each BROOD frame back into the box.
-ELIMINATE ALL QUEEN CELLS!

 A Brief History